Vianey81/Findyourspot/readme.md

 ### Main Page

-> The First Step is set up your preferences.
+> The First Step is to select your preferences.
-> There are four main preferences to pick.
+> There are four main preferences to select.
 > Move rigth to left the selectors to set your profile.
-> And fill all the fields, unless you select 'Not Important'.
+> And fill all the fields.
 > The option for each preference are:
 * Not Important: You don't really care about this and the search should exclude it from the calculations.
 * Somewhat Important: You care enough about this.
 * Must Have: You really care about it and you want to live in a State that has the best rank in this.

+> Everytime you change something in the Box of preferences, the map and the charts will change.

 ![searchspotf](https://cloud.githubusercontent.com/assets/8810284/13618575/b7d19f8a-e539-11e5-9b85-34bc0f05f61c.gif)